SAP/project-kb/prospector/README.md

 **WARNING** Please keep in mind that Prospector is a research prototype, currently under development: feel free to try it out, but do expect some rough edges.

 If you find a bug, please open an issue.
-I you can also fix the bug, please create a pull request (make sure it includes a test case that passes with your correction but fails without it)
+If you can also fix the bug, please create a pull request (make sure it includes a test case that passes with your correction but fails without it)